-In 2016, it was estimated that there were 2,853 Aboriginal people living in the Great Southern region (ERP 2016).
+In 2021, there were 2,498 Aboriginal people living in the Great Southern region (Australian Bureau of Statistics, 2021a).
 Data collected on Aboriginal socio-economic indicators by Aboriginal area (IARE) showed that in Albany, 32% of Aboriginal dwellings had no internet connection and that in Kojonup - Gnowangerup, 23% of families were low income, 27% of dwellings were rented from the government housing authority and 48% of dwellings had no internet connection (Public Health Information Development Unit, 2021a).